JWST's PEARLS: Prime Extragalactic Areas for Reionization and Lensing Science: Project Overview and First Results: PEARLS Calibration, Mosaicing and Data Quality

-\sn where $M$ and $P$ describe the linear model and pedestal, respectively, of the $SKY$ image pixels made for each detector and filter combination from these SKY\_SUPER frames.
-In this process, we also determine the lowest object-free sky-SB in each detector following Section~4.2 of \cite{Windhorst2022}, which is used for sky-SB estimates in our 13 PEARLS filters in Section~\ref{sec5}.
-By design, our medium-deep PEARLS images come from relatively short integrations (Tables~1--2), and so we adjust our signal-to-noise ratio criteria for object detection (Section~\ref{sec4}) to achieve uniform detection over and above any residual 1/f-noise patterns.
-Further details of the 1/f and pedestal removal procedures are given in Appendix~\ref{secAppA}.
+\n where $M$ and $P$ describe the linear model and pedestal, respectively, of the {\it SKY} image pixels made for each detector and filter combination from these {\it SKY\_SUPER} frames.
+In this process, we also determined the lowest object-free sky-SB in each detector following Section~4.2 of \cite{Windhorst2022}, which is used for sky-SB estimates in our 13 PEARLS filters in Section~\ref{sec5}.
+By design, our medium-deep PEARLS images come from relatively short integrations (Tables~1--2), and we adjusted our signal-to-noise-ratio criteria for object detection (Section~\ref{sec4}) to achieve uniform detection above any residual $1/f$-noise patterns.
+Further details of the $1/f$ and pedestal removal procedures are given in Appendix~\ref{secAppA}.

 \sn {\bf \bul NIRCam SW Detector Wisps:}\ The so-called ``wisps'' are caused by straylight hitting a secondary mirror support bar and then being reflected into the main light path.
-Only four NIRCam detectors are affected (SW A3, A4, B3 and B4) and mainly in the F090W, F115W, F150W, F182M, 200W and F210M filters.
-Wisps are fixed on the telescope/detector, so that a sky-flat made in a given filter from available images is able to subtract much of the wisp patten locally.
-We use our available NIRCam images to improve available wisp templates to be subtracted from the images that show visible wisps.
-We then subtract the wisp template from each image that matches the wisp amplitude.
-This amplitude needs to be high enough that no significant positive wisp signal is left, but not so high that a negative hole is created in the local sky-SB.
-Some wisp residuals are left in some of the images, and we mask these areas in the faint object detection phase (Section~\ref{sec41}) and in the sky-SB analysis (Section~\ref{sec5}).
-Steady collection of NIRCam images over time is expected to improve the wisp templates sufficiently that they can be more fully subtracted in future image reductions.
+Only four NIRCam detectors are affected (SW A3, A4, B3 and B4) and mainly in the F090W, F115W, F150W, F182M, 200W, and F210M filters.
+Wisp positions are fixed on the telescope and each detector, and therefore a sky-flat made in a given filter from available images is able to subtract much of the wisp pattern locally.
+We used our NIRCam images to improve available wisp templates to be subtracted from the images that show visible wisps.
+We then subtracted the wisp template from each image that {\ch best} matches the wisp amplitude.
+This amplitude needs to be high enough that no significant positive wisp signal is left but not so high that a negative hole is created in the local sky-SB.
+Some wisp residuals are left in some of the images, and we masked these areas in the faint-object-detection phase (Section~\ref{sec41}) and in the sky-SB analysis (Section~\ref{sec5}).
+Steady collection of NIRCam images over time is expected to improve the wisp templates to allow more accurate subtraction in future image reductions.